sumanreddyk/awscdksamples/README.md

-# Welcome to your CDK Java project!
+# AWS CDK Java project!
+This project includes: Setting up VPC, Subnets, Autoscaling groups, ELB, ELB listerners and rules and much more

 This is a blank project for Java development with CDK.